lhllhx/nosoearn/README.md

 This software does not need to be installed.

-You just need to download the appropriate Windows or Linux(Beta) version, uncompress the arquive and run it from the folder.
+You just need to download the appropriate Windows or Linux version, uncompress the arquive and run it from the folder.

 ## Building from source